iwarapter/gradle-dbdeploy-plugin/README.md

 * `password` : The password of the dbms user who has permissions to select from the schema version table.
 * `userid` : The ID of a dbms user who has permissions to select from the schema version table.
 * `changeLogTableName` : The name of the changelog table to use.
 * `delimiter` : Delimiter to use to separate scripts into statements, if dbdeploy will apply the scripts for you i.e. you haven't specified outputfile.
 Default ;
 * `delimiterType` : Either normal: split on delimiter wherever it occurs or row  only split on delimiter if it features on a line by itself.
 Default normal.
 * `lineEnding` : Line ending to separate indiviual statement lines when applying directly to the database.
-Can be platform (the default line ending for the current platform), cr, crlf or lf.
+Can cr, crlf or lf.
 Default platform.
 * `lastChangeToApply` : The highest numbered delta script to apply.